-In early January 2016, Texas

-State University awarded Atkins

-and their team the Lyndon

-Baines Johnson Student Center

-Renovations Infrastructure as the

-first phase of a multiple phase

-project.
-In January of 2017 the

-Atkins Team was awarded the

-next phase of the project the LBJ

-Student Center Expansion

-The renovation and infrastructure phase focused on the upgrade to the existing infrastructure of the Mechanical, Electrical, Communications Systems, Life Safety and Building Fire Protection Systems in preparation for the Student Center Expansion.
+In early January 2016, Texas State University awarded Atkins and their team the Lyndon Baines Johnson Student Center Renovations Infrastructure as the first phase of a multiple phase project.
+In January of 2017 the Atkins Team was awarded the next phase of the project the LBJ Student Center Expansion infrastructure of the Mechanical, Electrical, Communications Systems, Life Safety and Building Fire Protection Systems in preparation for the Student Center Expansion.
 This expansion and renovation of the LBJ Student Center is outlined in the Architectural Space Program furnished to the Atkins team and illustrated in this Design Development submission.